Dr Jennifer Carter

 Associate Course Director, MSc Global Health Science and Epidemiology, Senior Research Fellow, CTSU

 As an Associate Course Director, Jennifer assists with curriculum development and pedagogical leadership for the MSc in Global Health Science & Epidemiology.
 She provides lectures, tutorials and assessments as a module lead for both the Statistics and Epidemiology modules on this course.
-She also coordinates the Summer Lecture Series, short courses in epidemiology and statistics, and is the director of the Oxford Research Introduction programme (OxREIN).
+She also coordinates the Summer Lecture Series, short courses in epidemiology and statistics.

 As a Senior Research Fellow, Jennifer’s current research examines the measurement and influence of adiposity, dietary intake and other vascular risk factors with the risk of cardiovascular disease in large, prospective studies around the globe.
 She is currently a research member of the common room for Kellogg College.